systemed/tilemaker/CONFIGURATION.md

 (See also 'Shapefiles' below.)

 ### Additional metadata

+Tilemaker writes a `json` metadata field containing a `vector_layers` key, whose value is an array of JSON objects describing each layer and its attributes.
+This is part of the MBTiles 1.3 spec and required by certain clients.

 If you need to add additional metadata fields to your .mbtiles output, include the keys/values as an (optional) "metadata" entry under "settings".
 These will usually be string key/value pairs.
 (The value can also be another JSON entity - hash, array etc. - in which case it'll be encoded as JSON when written into the .mbtiles metadata table.)